asciidraw/asciidraw.github.io/src/asciidraw/src/docs/en/export/index.md

 # How to Export

+Per default, you will export the whole canvas content.

 > [!TIP]
-> If you have some elements selected.
-Then only these elements are getting exported.
+> When you select only some elements, then only these elements are getting exported. <br>
+> This can give you more control.

+Find more details on specific export-modes:

 - [<LucideType/> Text](/docs/export/text)
 - [<LucideImage/> Image](./docs/export/image)